Clare Milner

 Mission

-Improving movement quality of gait and other activities of daily living across the lifespan through biomechanics and rehabilitation sciences research.
+Improving movement quality of gait and other activities of daily living across the lifespan through applied biomechanics and rehabilitation sciences research.